Are Distance Learning Courses Recognised In The Workplace?

 While campus-based colleges enjoy an automatic sense of credibility, some people might approach a college that they cannot see or visit with suspicion.

 The fact is, however, that e-learning, different types of distance learning, and campus-based learning are just different channels for education.
 The question you should ask is not whether distance learning is recognised by employers, but whether the courses offered by a specific distance learning college will be recognised.

 For example: A college such as Oxbridge Academy offers a range of National Certificates (N1 – N6).
 This means that you will study the same N1 – N6 courses at Oxbridge Academy as what you would study at a campus-based college.
 The only difference will be in your mode of study (distance learning vs campus learning).
 At the end of the course, you will still have the same qualification on your CV.

 So pay attention to the credibility of the college and the courses it offers, rather than wondering about the credibility of the mode of education.

 Only qualifications earned at accredited colleges and other academic institutions will be recognised by employers.
-All colleges (distance learning and campus-based) in South Africa need to be registered with the Department of Higher Education and Training (DHET) in order to provide legitimate post-school educational services in South Africa.
+All colleges (distance learning and campus-based) in South Africa need to be registered with the relevant authorities in order to provide legitimate post-school educational services in South Africa.

 Moreover, there are numerous SETAs (Sector Education and Training Authorities) that accredit college courses at both distance learning and campus-based colleges.